Giftea/blog/posts/how-to-build-a-graphQL-api-with-nestjs-and-postgresql.md

 This tutorial will guide you through how to create a GraphQL API in Nestjs and PostgreSQL.
 You'll create a NestJS application, connect to a PostgreSQL database, and create a GraphQL API.

 ## What is GraphQL?
-GraphQL is an open-source data query and manipulation language for APIs.
+GraphQL is an open-source data query language designed for querying and modifying data in APIs.
 GraphQL allows you to respond to API queries using your current data and the GraphQL query language.
 With GraphQL, you can provide customers with the freedom to ask for only the information they require and nothing more; easily evolve your API over time, and enable strong developer tools.
 GraphQL also gives clients a clear and understandable description of the data in your API.

 ## Prerequisites
 Before getting started with this tutorial, ensure you have the following tools installed.